otaviogood/carputer/readme.md

 - [ ] Debug crowded autonomous runs with lots of people standing around throwing off the neural net
 - [ ] Fix the kill switch so it locks brakes instead of coasting.
 Just a logic bug I think.
+- [ ] Look into remote SSH type software so we don't have to keep popping open the car.

 ### Hardware setup
 Updates - We no longer use the IMUs and we're no longer trying to run the NVidia TX1 computer.
 Macbook works better.